steemit/devportal/_tutorials-javascript/steemconnect.md

 ## Overview

-Steemconnect is unified authentification system built on top of Steem and is built in a collaboration of Busy.org and Steemit Inc.
+Steemconnect is unified authentication system built on top of Steem and is built in a collaboration of Busy.org and Steemit Inc.
 Steemconnect is a layer to ensure easy access and setup for all application developers as well as a secure way for users to interact with Steem apps.

 Setting up Steemconnect in your app is straight-forward process and never been this easy.